-During Fiscal Year (FY) 2016, a total of 20 informal complaints were initiated, and 8 formal complaints were carried over from FY 2015 for a total of 28 active complaints (informal and formal).
-Of the 20 informal complaints filed in FY 2016, nine were withdrawn, and five were settled at the end of FY 2016.
-The remaining six informal complaints progressed through the administrative complaint process and remained in inventory along with the 8 formal complaints carried over from FY 2015, in which four were closed for a total of 10 formal complaints at the end of FY 2016.
+During Fiscal Year (FY) 2018, a total of 13 informal complaints were initiated, and 8 formal complaints were carried over from FY 2015, FY 2016, and FY 2017 for a total of 21 active complaints (informal and formal).
+Of the 13 informal complaints filed in FY 2018, five were settled and withdrawn, two were consolidated, two were administratively closed, and four progressed to formal complaints.
+The eight formal complaints carried over from FY 2015, FY 2016, and FY 2017 continued to progress through the formal EEO process leaving 13 active formal complaints at the end of FY 2018.
+The EEOC issued one finding of discrimination against NSF in FY 2018.